sean1975/myblog-search/README.md

 volumes for storing search index.

-The middleware is a stateless Golang program to append parameters for Vespa to return search results in XML format instead of the default json format.
+The middleware is a stateless Golang program to append parameters for Vespa to return search results in JSON format.

 The frond end is a stateless reverse proxy by NGINX.
-It forwards queries to the middleware and transform search results from XML into HTML by XSLT.
+It forwards queries to the middleware and render search results by Vue.js.

 The last component of this search application is a cralwer that downloads the blog articles in ATOM format, convert the articles into Vespa document format in json format by Golang, and then